ChrisDoohan/macenv/README.md

   - Create `screenshots` directory, add it to sidebar pane favorites, and set it as the default screenshot location
 - Turn off "Correct spelling automatically" and "Capitalize words automatically" in System Preferences > Keyboard > Text Input > Input Sources.
 Turn off smart quotes and double-space -> period in the same place.
 - After GitHub is configured, turn on Settings Sync in VS Code and sign in, to pull settings

+# Todo
+- [ ] Add scratch directory and put it in the sidebar